Living like it's your last moment

 Sandee is available for a new teacher mentorship program for those wanting to deep dive into teaching with their voice, heart and soul.
 She is the Director and lead teacher for the Heart of Vinyasa Yoga School and 200 hour Yoga Teacher training- diving deep into this heart-centered practice, beyond the physical.
-The Heart of Vinyasa Yoga School ( 200 hour Program) is scheduled for May and June 2019.
+The Heart of Vinyasa Yoga School ( 200 hour Program) is scheduled for May 2020.
 Email for details. email@example.com

 Sandee's classes are described as a vigorous vinyasa flow, fun filled devotion with inspiration.
 Sandee strives to connect with her students and meet them where they are.
 All are welcome.
 To give back what has been so freely given she volunteers her time teaching elders who reside in nursing homes, the staff who dedicatedly serve those residents, and people who are in recovery from drug and alcohol addiction.

 Sandee is available for private lessons, group, and work place classes.